Last updated on May 14th, 2022 at 02:20 pm

-A pulley is basically a kind of lever that can be used to change the direction of a force.
-In some cases, a pulley or system of pulleys can multiply forces.
+A pulley is a grooved wheel with a rope, chain, or cable running along the groove.
+A pulley can change the direction of the input force or increase the output force, depending on whether the pulley is fixed or movable.
+A system of pulleys can change the direction of the input force and make the output force larger.
 In this post, we will see how a pulley can be described as a lever as well.

 simple pulley systems – with diagram